devasworski/cr_week8_test/README.md

 <img src="https://user-images.githubusercontent.com/34026653/159473109-b179a801-c3c8-464e-8b29-9057597cc2e5.png" height=200>

 ### Knows Issues:
-1. The `robot_expression_prediction` service does interrupt after one serice request, leaving the project to show only the robot interpretation of the first scenario.
-2. The scenario with the ID 1 is not listed to by the `perception_filter`node, therfore the first scenario processed and interpreted by the robot has the ID 2.
+1. The scenario with the ID 1 is not listed to by the `perception_filter`node, therfore the first scenario processed and interpreted by the robot has the ID 2.
 The issue arises from the usage of the `ApproximateTimeSynchronizer` which syncronises the incoming `human_info` publisher and the `object_info` publisher.
 The synconisation during initialisation seems to always fail.